 What equipment is needed for a “Jeep” to function as a tractor? – Standard equipment from the factory was a rear PTO (Power-Take-Off), front “balance” weight (a 265lb cast iron weight fitted to the front bumper) and an engine speed governor, along with a standard drawbar hitch.
 To make a more useful tractor, a hydraulic implement lift was added.
 Over the years, there were four “Jeep Approved” lifts available.
 Approved lifts were factory installed on a new Jeep or could be purchased from the dealer and installed at a later date.
 Since the lifts did not require welding or other major modifications (they bolted to the frame) they could also be installed by the farmer “in the field.”
 (There are several articles available on the various lifts located in the Articles and Research section.)

 Who would want a “Farm Jeep”? – The success of the military version of the “jeep” presented Willys with a ready-made market.
-While WWII was underway, plans were being made for the civilian version of this new type of vehicle and research had shown that best uses would be in agricultural and industry.
-Early ads were aimed at the returning GI who had been farming small acreage with a couple of mules.
+(See Who would want a Jeep – Predictions from 1943 and 1944) While WWII was underway, plans were being made for the civilian version of this new type of vehicle and research had shown that best uses would be in agricultural and industry.
+(See Earliest testing of jeeps on the farm) Early ads were aimed at the returning GI who had been farming small acreage with a couple of mules.
 He might not be able to afford a car, truck and tractor, but he could afford a Jeep that would supply all his needs.
 He wouldn’t have to purchase new implements either, since his horse or mule drawn implements could simply be hitched to the Jeep’s drawbar.

 Later ads showed the Jeep as the “workhorse of the farm” regardless of the acreage.
 In today’s terms it was shown as a combination compact utility tractor (think small Kubota or other import tractor) and utility vehicle (UTV/RTV/ATV or “side-by-side” such as the John Deere Gator) for hauling people, small loads and equipment around the farm.
 Unfortunately, this latter market – a farm utility vehicle – didn’t exist and wasn’t well understood by the consumer.
 (See the Ads and Brochures section.)